 - ✓ Determine which force main air release valve is leaking.
-B2 & B3 force main runs north along the east side of Carlsbad Blvd. - ✓ If the air release valve is connected to the duty force main, proceed to the station: responding field services operator must secure the pump station by turning off all pump controls at the hand off auto (HOA) switch, allowing the flow to go into emergency overflow basin.
+B2 & B3 force main runs north along the east side of Carlsbad Blvd. - ✓ If the air release valve is connected to the duty force main, proceed to the station: If possible, isolate air vac valve from isolation point near air release valve.
+Then responding field services operator must secure the pump station by turning off all pump controls at the hand off auto (HOA) switch, allowing the flow to go into emergency overflow basin.
 Then immediately open the force main isolation valve that's not affected and close the affected force main isolation.
-Place pump controls HOA's back in auto, and verify flow and pump output. - ✓ B2 & B3 force main isolation valves are located inside pump station; - ✓ Remove the force main isolation valve can lid - ✓ Insert the valve key into valve can, make sure the valve key is in the top of the isolation valve. - ✓ Open the desired force main by turning the valve wheel counter clock wise, after the valve is all the way opened turn the valve back clock wise one eighth turn. - ✓ Close the desired force main valve by turning the valve clock wise, after the valve is all the way closed, turn the valve counter clock wise one eighth turn. - ✓ Check pump station flow to verify flow output, log force main changes in Operators log book and on the pump station check sheet.
-(Notating the date, time and operator making changes). - ✓ Check all air release valves for leaks after force main changes have been made. - ✓ Notify Supervisor or Superintendent, call answering service for back up - ✓ Park truck in the safest area adjacent to the air release valve - ✓ Deploy any required safety devices; cones, rotating beacons, emergency flashers etc. - ✓ Remove the air release valve can lid, if no valve can, close root valve. - ✓ Insert the valve key into valve can, make sure the valve key is on the top of the isolation valve. - ✓ Turn the valve clock wise to close the isolation valve, after you get the valve all the way closed, turn valve counter clock wise one eighth. - ✓ Notify Encina Wastewater Authority (EWA) of force main change.
+Place pump controls HOA's back in auto, and verify flow and pump output. - ✓ B2 & B3 force main isolation valves are located inside pump station; - ✓ Remove the force main isolation valve can lid - ✓ Insert the valve key into valve can, make sure the valve key is in the top of the isolation valve. - ✓ Open the desired force main by turning the valve wheel counter clock wise, after the valve is all the way opened, turn the valve back clock wise one eighth turn. - Close the desired force main valve by turning the valve clock wise, after the valve is all the way closed. - Check pump station flow to verify flow output, log force main changes in Operators log book and on the pump station check sheet.
+(Notating the date, time and operator making changes). - ✓ Check all air release valves for leaks after force main changes have been made. - ✓ Notify Supervisor or Superintendent, call answering service for back up - ✓ Park truck in the safest area adjacent to the air release valve - ✓ Deploy any required safety devices; cones, rotating beacons, emergency flashers etc. - ✓ Remove the air release valve can lid, if no valve can, close root valve. - Insert the valve key into valve can, make sure the valve key is on the top of the isolation valve. - ✓ Turn the valve clock wise to close the isolation valve, after you get the valve all the way closed. - ✓ Notify Encina Wastewater Authority (EWA) of force main change. - ✓ Refer to SOP for Reporting Sanitary Sewer Spills - ✓ If spill reaches Lagoon, Refer to Posting and Sampling Waters Impacted by a Sanitary Sewer Overflow SOP.